Kennebunk, Maine | Beaches, Lobster Rolls & Historic Architecture

 Kennebunk, Maine, is the small town that molded my expectations for all small New England towns.
 It’s the type of town with a gazebo on the green, friendly locals that nod hello when you pass them on the cobblestone sidewalks, free downtown parking, and easy access to the beach.
 It’s also the kind of place where – if you happened to grow up there as I did – you might just wander into a shop and unknowingly strike up a conversation with your 8th grade science teacher.

-When my husband and I took a day trip to my hometown of Kennebunk, recently, Parsons Beach was our first destination.
+When my husband and I took a day trip to my hometown of Kennebunk, Maine, recently, Parsons Beach was our first destination.
 Unlike the better known Kennebunk beaches that have a public roadway running alongside them, Parsons – a privately owned beach off the beaten path – is sheltered, making it the perfect place to take our four-legged traveling companion, Brewski, who had been confined to the car long enough to need to run.
 Dark clouds hung heavy in the sky suggesting our excursion might not be dry a one, but also worked in our favor as only a handful of people were out braving the weather, allowing us to snatch up a parking space.

 The rules of the beach set forth on a large sign at the head of the path leading to the shore are quite simple: Respect.
 Respect the land, respect the wildlife, respect the landowners.
 With that in mind, we let Brewski romp in the surf, sprint across the long stretch of sand, and chomp on sticks until he was the wettest, dirtiest – and most likely, smelliest – dog on the beach.
 A wet, dirty dog is also a tired one, so with that task out of the way, we left him in the care of my parents and headed downtown.